teleclimber/Dropserver/README.md

 Code quality is variable.
 Some parts are OK, some are pretty shoddy.
 Sorry.

 There is decent code coverage of the Go code (for a project that is nowhere near 1.0).
-Some of the Go tests are flaky, but I am working on fixing those.

 There is little to no test coverage for frontend code, and `denosandboxcode` coverage is sparse.